 Bring us what you ran before: the stations, the schedule, the creative, the duration.
 We'll tell you exactly what we see, and whether we think there's a version of radio that makes sense for your business.

-Start a conversation →Sources: Gain Theory, long-term advertising profit attribution analysis.
-Ehrenberg-Bass Institute, frequency and mental availability research.
+Sources: Gain Theory, long-term advertising profit analysis.
+University of South Australia, Ehrenberg-Bass Institute, ad frequency and brand recognition research.
 Nielsen Audio, spot frequency and brand recall studies.
-AnalyticOwl attribution platform data on campaign duration and web response.
+AnalyticOwl web traffic data on campaign duration and response.
 RAB Best Practices for Radio Campaign Structure.